Turkmenistan - Country Commercial Guide

 • Corruption is pervasive and endemic at all levels of the business stream.

-• Turkmenistan’s labor force generally lacks knowledge of standard Western business practices.
+• Turkmenistan’s business owners and entrepreneurs often lack knowledge of or adherence to standard Western business practices.

 • Foreign businesses in Turkmenistan face steep barriers to collecting on bills owed by government ministries.